-(£) Recommendation A formal protocol should be agreed between member organisations within the Combined Authority to commit to consultation on key proposals, that they should define, at an earlier stage.
+A formal protocol should be agreed between member organisations within the Combined Authority to commit to consultation on key proposals, that they should define, at an earlier stage.
 Combined Authority members should engage effectively in this process, to help mitigate points of contention before they are published and debated in public.
 This should include a commitment to deliver proposals on a reasonable timetable.

+Why/impact

-Why/impact Urgently required to ensure that key operational decisions regarding the management of the Combined Authority can be made without unnecessary delay or further straining relationships between the members of the Combined Authority Committee.
-Page 2 Auditor judgement This reflects the need to address a significant weakness in the Combined Authority's ability to deliver value for money in its use of resources.
-7 Summary findings See Section 1.
-Management Comments Consultation and engagement processes have developed over the last year, particularly since the lifting of the last of the Covid restrictions.
+Urgently required to ensure that key operational decisions regarding the management of the Combined Authority can be made without unnecessary delay or further straining relationships between the members of the Combined Authority Committee.

+Auditor judgement

+This reflects the need to address a significant weakness in the Combined Authority's ability to deliver value for money in its use of resources.

+Summary findings

+See Section 1.

+Management Comments

+Consultation and engagement processes have developed over the last year, particularly since the lifting of the last of the Covid restrictions.
 The Mayor now meets on a regular basis one to one with the leaders of the UAs.
 The CA Chief Executive meets with her UA counterparts one-to-one on a similar basis.
 In addition, there are monthly meetings of all the CEOs from the CA and the UAs.
-There is engagement with the respective service areas in the CA and UAs and agreement on proposals are reached where possible at an
+There is engagement with the respective service areas in the CA and UAs and agreement on proposals are reached where possible at an operational level before reference to CEOs or members.

-An officer delivery board has been established and meets monthly to review progress on agreed projects and to provide challenge
+An officer delivery board has been established and meets monthly to review progress on agreed projects and to provide challenge and support to projects to ensure timely delivery.